What kinds of trips do we specialize in?

 What is the risk of avalanche?

 The avalanche risk is generally low.
-A deep and uniform snowpack, together with consistently low temperatures produce a uniform and stable snowpack.
+A deep and uniform snowpack, together with consistently low temperatures produce a stable snowpack.

 What kind of terrain do we ski?